Senior Year Timeline

 - Check with college to determine if you must complete additional forms.
 (CSS Profile form, financial aid forms, scholarship applications, etc.)

-- Begin to check the Scholarship File and Chart that is emailed and available in the Guidance Office on a regular basis.
+- The Scholarship File and Chart is emailed and available in the Guidance Office on a regular basis.

 - Be aware of financial aid deadlines